Preference Robust Ordinal Priority Approach with Preference Elicitation under Incomplete Information for Multi-Attribute Robust Ranking and Selection: Introduction

 \section{Introduction}

-Over the past few decades, multi-attribute decision-making (MADM) has emerged as a critical area of operations research, particularly for tackling complex discrete decision problems characterized by conflicting objectives and diverse data \citep{C24}.
-A classic MADM problem involves a decision-maker (DM) determining the optimal alternative from a set of alternatives or establishing global rankings based on multiple attributes evaluated by various experts \citep{G.S.W24}.
-Given expert set $\mathcal{I} := \{1, \dots,I\}$, attribute set $\mathcal{J} := \{1,\dots, J\}$, and alternative set $\mathcal{K} :=\{1, \dots, K\}$, the multi-attribute group evaluation score $Z_{k}$ for alternative $k \in \mathcal{K}$ can be determined by a function $F: \mathbb{R} \times \mathbb{R}^{I} \times \mathbb{R}^{J} \to \mathbb{R}$ that has an associated collection of the weights for all expert $i \in \mathcal{I}$ and attribute $j \in \mathcal{J}$ and corresponding utility function:
+Over the past few decades, multi-attribute ranking and selection (MARS) has emerged as a critical area of operations research, particularly for tackling complex discrete decision problems characterized by conflicting objectives and diverse data \citep{C24}.
+A classic MARS problem involves a decision-maker (DM) determining the optimal alternative from a set of alternatives or establishing global rankings based on multiple attributes evaluated by various experts \citep{G.S.W24}.
+Given expert set $\mathcal{I} := \{1, \dots,I\}$, attribute set $\mathcal{J} := \{1,\dots, J\}$, and alternative set $\mathcal{K} :=\{1, \dots, K\}$, the multi-attribute group evaluation score $Z_{k}$ for alternative $k \in \mathcal{K}$ can be determined by a function $F: \mathbb{R} \to \mathbb{R}$ that has an associated collection of the weights for all expert $i \in \mathcal{I}$ and attribute $j \in \mathcal{J}$ and corresponding utility function:

-where $v_{jk}$ denotes the performance of alternative $k$ under attribute $j$, $u_{ij} : \mathbb{R} \to \mathbb{R}$ represents the utility function for attribute $j$ of expert $j$ that mapping the alterantive's performance score $v_{jk}$ to the utility value of expert $i$ under attribute $j$, $w_{i}$ and $w_{j}$ are the weight for expert $i$ and attribute $j$, respectively.
+where $v_{jk}$ denotes the performance of alternative $k$ under attribute $j$, $u_{ij} : \mathbb{R} \to \mathbb{R}$ represents the utility function for attribute $j$ of expert $i$ that mapping the performance score $v_{jk}$ of alternative $k$ to the utility value of expert $i$ under attribute $j$, $w_{i}$ and $w_{j}$ are the weight for expert $i$ and attribute $j$, respectively.